 You May Not Have Thought Of:

 - Ibsley – it’s a bit further afield, but a pub called The Old Beams in the village does excellent food and the church next door is the quirky St Martin’s Gallery, where you can enjoy a coffee and browse an eclectic selection of GORGEOUS things.
-(Check opening hours – at the time of writing, the gallery is open Thur – Sun only.)
+(Check opening hours – at the time of writing, the gallery is not always open.)

 - Near to Ibsley